tourism in swat valley pakistan

 The Swat District Administration governs its territory and serves as the capital of the Malakand Division in general.
 It therefore governs all seven districts of Malakand Province namely Buner County, Chitral District, Lower Dir District, Upper Dir District, Malakand District, Shangla County, and Swat District.

 The Swat region has a total of seven subdivisions (aka Tehsils) namely Babuzai, Matta, Khwaza Khela, Barikot, Kabal, Charbagh, and Bahrain.
 Each Tehsil contains a specific number of Union councils.
-There are 65 Union Council in the District Swat which means 56 rural and 9 urban.
+There are 65 Union Councils in the District Swat which means 56 rural and 9 urban.
 Under the new local government program, District Swat owns 67 wards.
 This also divides 170 town councils and 44 local councils.

-Places to Visit in Swat Valley
+Best Places to Visit in Swat Valley

 Swat is also famous for its beautiful mountains located in the foothills of the Hindukush mountain range, where you can hike, hike, hike, and even meditate.
 The height of the Swat River valley, at the southern edge of the region, is over 1,600 feet [600 m] and rises rapidly toward the north.